 Your rights and acceptance of this policy

 Any personal information submitted via our websites is treated in accordance with current UK data protection legislation (from May 25 2018, we will be working in accordance with the Data Protection Act 2018).
-To find out more about your entitlements under the current and future data protection legislation, visit the Information Commissioner's website.
+To find out more about your entitlements under current and future data protection legislation, visit the Information Commissioner's website.

-Children should always ask a parent or guardian for permission before sending personal information to anyone online.
+Minors should always ask a parent or guardian for permission before sending personal information to anyone online.

 We will hold your personal information on our systems for as long as is appropriate for the activity that you are supporting (for example participating in a campaign or making a donation to support our work).
-If you ask for your personal information to be deleted we will manage your request in a transparent way, and in line with our data retention policy We may, however, retain a secure anonymised record for research and analytical purposes.
+If you ask for your personal information to be deleted we will manage your request in a transparent way, and in line with our data retention policy.
+We may, however, retain a secure anonymised record for research and analytical purposes.

 We regularly review the data we hold to ensure it is held in line with consent of the person who shared it with us.

-Whilst we will take all reasonable steps to protect and secure your personal data, we cannot guarantee the confidentiality of any messages transmitted between you and us via email as these are potentially accessible by the public.
+While we will take all reasonable steps to protect and secure your personal data, we cannot guarantee the confidentiality of any messages transmitted between you and us via email as these are potentially accessible by the public.
 We will not be liable to you or anyone else for any loss relating to any email message sent by you to us or by us to you.